-I, like most sane people, hoard magazines as though they are the cure for cancer, rabies, pimples, the colour “hunter green” and wonky shopping cart wheels.
-The well known fact that they also probably offer 100% protection against nuclear war is just an added bonus.
+I, like most sane people, hoard magazines as though they are the cure for cancer, rabies, pimples, the colour "hunter green" and wonky shopping cart wheels.
+The well known fact that magazines also probably offer 100% protection against nuclear war is just an added bonus.

 What the hell are we supposed to do with all these life saving magazines?